Orleans, Massachusetts: History

 Orleans was settled in 1693 by Pilgrims from the Plymouth Colony who were dissatisfied with the poor soil and small tracts of land granted to them.
 The town was officially separated from Eastham and incorporated in 1797.
 It was named in honor of Louis Philippe II, Duke of Orléans in recognition of France's support for the Thirteen Colonies during the American Revolution and because the town did not want an English name, as they had been captured twice by the British during the war.

 The town's early history revolved around fishing, whaling, and agriculture.
 As the fishing industry grew, salt works sprang up to help preserve the catches.
 However, the town's growth depleted it of lumber, a situation that did not begin to be remedied until the railroad came and brought lumber from the mainland in the 19th century.
 The railroad also brought tourism to the town.
 In 1898, the French Cable Company built a 3200 mi transatlantic telegraph cable to Orleans, which operated from the French Cable Station.

-Orleans was shelled by a German submarine in July 1918, during World War I. The town's tourism industry was helped in 1961 with the creation of the Cape Cod National Seashore by President John F. Kennedy.
+The town's tourism industry was helped in 1961 with the creation of the Cape Cod National Seashore by President John F. Kennedy.